Guide to Disney World Early Theme Park Entry [2024]

 You can view the official list from Disney here.

-Early Theme Park Entry begins 30 minutes before the park is scheduled to open.
+Early Entry begins 30 minutes before the park is scheduled to open.
 Guests may be allowed into the park sooner, and some rides may begin to queue before that time.
 In rare cases, rides may operate before that time.
-There have been very rare dates where Disney extended Early Theme Park Entry to an hour before park open.
+There have been very rare dates where Disney extended Early Entry to an hour before park open.

-What Parks have Early Theme Park Entry on what dates?
+What Parks have Early Entry on what dates?

-All four Disney World Parks—Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom will have Early Theme Park Entry every day.
+All four Disney World Parks—Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom have Early Entry every day.

-How Much Does Early Theme Park Entry at Disney World Cost?
+How Much Does Early Entry at Disney World Cost?

-Early Theme Park Entry will be available at no cost to guests of Disney hotels and select other hotels, listed above.
+Early Entry is available at no cost to guests of Disney hotels and select other hotels, listed above.

 What happened to Extra Magic Hours?